The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 4. Export to Jupyter – Convert the SVG into a ipywidgets canvas using svg2canvas, then embed it directly in a notebook that runs a simple diffusion simulation alongside the graphic.

-These enhancements not only enrich the reader’s experience but also increase the citation potential of your work—many metrics now count “interactive views” alongside traditional downloads.
+These enhancements not only enrich the reader’s experience but also increase the citation potential of your work—many metrics now count “interactive views” alongside traditional downloads And that's really what it comes down to..

 21. Archiving for Long‑Term Reuse